 04. Enter design competitions

 Third party recommendations are always more convincing than self-promotion.
-By winning a competition, you'd be proving that you can out-do several other designers in front of a panel of impartial judges – possibly the best third party recommendation you could hope to receive.
+By winning a competition, you're proving that you can out-do several other designers in front of a panel of impartial judges – possibly the best third party recommendation you could hope to receive.

 There are a whole host of recognised accreditations out there that would look as good on your CV as paid work, if not better.
 In fact, the Adobe Design Achievement Awards were created specifically to help students and recent graduates launch their careers.